open-sauced/intro/docs/intro-to-oss/README.md

 One of the unique features of this course is that it guides you to build your open source resume using OpenSauced.
 OpenSauced is a platform that helps you track and showcase your open source contributions, making it easier to get noticed by potential employers and collaborators.

-To learn more about using OpenSauced to build your open source resume, check out the [Building Your Open Source Resume](/intro-to-oss/the-secret-sauce.md#building-your-open-source-resume) section in [The Secret Sauce](/intro-to-oss/the-secret-sauce.md) chapter.
+To learn more about using OpenSauced to build your open source resume, check out the "[Building Your Open Source Resume](the-secret-sauce.md#building-your-open-source-resume)" section in "The Secret Sauce" chapter.

 ---